-Plan Description - The Township's defined benefit pension plan for Regular employees provides retirement and disability benefits, post retirement increases, and death benefits to plan members and beneficiaries.
-The Township's plan is affiliated with the Illinois Municipal Retirement Fund (IMRF), an agent multiple-employer plan.
+Plan Description - The Township's defined benefit pension plan for regular employees provides retirement and disability benefits, post-retirement increases, and death benefits to plan members and beneficiaries.
+The Township's plan is managed by the Illinois Municipal Retirement Fund (IMRF), the administrator of a multi-employer public pension fund.
+A summary of IMRF's pension benefits is provided in the "Benefits Provided" section of this document.
+Details of all benefits are available from IMRF.
 Benefit provisions are established by statute and may only be changed by the General Assembly of the State of Illinois.
-IMRF issues a publicly available financial report that includes financial statements and required supplementary information.
-That report may be obtained on-line at www.imrf.org.
+IMRF issues a publicly available Comprehensive Annual Financial Report that includes financial statements, detailed information about the pension plan's fiduciary net position, and required supplementary information.
+The report is available for download at www.imrf.org.

-Benefits Provided - All three IMRF benefit plans have two tiers.
-Employees hired before January 1, 2011, are eligible for Tier 1 benefits.
+Benefits Provided - Employees hired before January 1, 2011, are eligible for Tier 1 benefits.
 Tier 1 employees are vested for pension benefits when they have at least eight years of qualifying service credit.
 Tier 1 employees who retire at age 55 (at reduced benefits) or after age 60 (at full benefits) with eight years service are entitled to an annual retirement benefit, payable monthly for life, in an amount equal to 1-2/3 percent of the final rate of earnings for the first 15 years of service credit, plus 2 percent for each year of service credit after 15 years to a maximum of 75 percent of their final rate of earnings.
 Final rate of earnings is the highest total earnings during any consecutive 48 months within the last 10 years of service, divided by 48.
 Under Tier 1, the pension is increased by 3 percent of the original amount on January 1 every year after retirement.

 Employees hired on or after January 1, 2011, are eligible for Tier 2 benefits.
 For Tier 2 employees, pension benefits vest after ten years of service.
 Participating employees who retire at age 62 (at reduced benefits) or after age 67 (at full benefits) with ten years of service are entitled to an annual retirement benefit, payable monthly for life, in an amount equal to 1-2/3 percent of the final rate of earnings for the first 15 years of service credit, plus 2 percent for each year of service credit after 15 years to a maximum of 75 percent of their final rate of earnings.
 Final rate of earnings is the highest total earnings during any 96 consecutive months within the last 10 years of service, divided by 96.
 Under Tier 2, the pension is increased on January 1 every year after retirement, upon reaching age 67, by the lesser of: